devonmurphy/cryo-em-file-converter/README.md

 # cryo-em-file-converter

 # About
-cryoConverter.py -- Creates a star file from a cisTEM database of this format:
+cryoConverter.py -- Creates a star file from a cisTEM database

+cryoConverter.py extras these data elements
 ```
 _rlnMicrographName #1
 _rlnDefocusU #2